PeihaoChen/regnet/README.md

 ```

-## Training REGNET
+## Training RegNet

-Training the REGNET from scratch.
+Training the RegNet from scratch.
 The results will be saved to `ckpt/dog`.

 ```bash
 CUDA_VISIBLE_DEVICES=7 python train.py \